Balance of Power (Red Dwarf)

-"Balance of Power" is the third episode of science fiction comedy Red Dwarf series one.
-It was first broadcast on the British television channel BBC2 on 29 February 1988.
-Written by Rob Grant and Doug Naylor, and directed by Ed Bye.
+"Balance of Power" is the third episode of science fiction comedy Red Dwarf series one and was first broadcast on the British television channel BBC2 on 29 February 1988.
+The episode was written by Rob Grant and Doug Naylor, and directed by Ed Bye.
 The story revolves around Lister's desire to bring his one true love, Kristine Kochanski, back as a hologram.

-Considered to be one of the weakest from the first series, the episode was re-mastered, along with the rest of the first three series, in 1998.
-This was an attempt to change the standard of the episode suitable for international broadcast.
+The episode was re-mastered, along with the rest of the first three series, in 1998, for international broadcast and home media release.

 Plot

 Arnold Rimmer (Chris Barrie) seeks to keep the ship "spick and span" and arranges for Dave Lister (Craig Charles) to be obedient by rationing his cigarettes and threatening to jettison the ship's entire supply if he disobeys.
 When Cat (Danny John-Jules) finds them, Rimmer offers him a deal to return them in exchange for getting all the fish he wants from the food dispensers.
 However, Lister refuses to let this get to him, instead wondering why he could not be with a hologram of his true love Kristine Kochanski (Clare Grogan).
 When he questions Holly (Norman Lovett) over his decision to revive Rimmer and not anyone else, particularly Kochanski or one of his drinking buddies, the computer explains that Rimmer was considered by him to be the best to keep Lister sane, citing that Rimmer was the person whom Lister interacted with the most.
 Wishing to spend his Friday night relaxing rather than reviewing the ship's food inventory as Rimmer intended, Lister spends his evening in the ship's empty discotheque, reminiscing about his drinking buddies and Kochanski.

 Regardless of Holly's answer, Lister demands Rimmer to let him have Kochanski as a hologram to go on a date with for a few hours.
 Rimmer refuses his request, believing that he would not be switched back on.
 This leads to an argument between the pair, which prompts Lister to declare his intention to outrank him by passing his exams.
-Rimmer naturally assumes he plans to pass the Astronavigation Exam, which Lister and he had failed before.
+Rimmer assumes he plans to pass the engineering exam and mocks his lack of engineering knowledge.
 He soon discovers that Lister seeks to pass the chef's exam, which is much easier and will still allow him to outrank Rimmer.
 Rimmer gets increasingly nervous when Lister appears to be doing well with his studies.
 Despite Lister's offers to abandon the exam if he were allowed to have Kochanski, Rimmer still refuses.
 Rimmer realises Lister may pass, so to prevent this, Rimmer corrupts his image to appear and sound like Kochanski and convince him that she wouldn't be interested in someone like Lister, but fails when he acts out of character.
 Once the exam results come in, Rimmer nervously asks how he did, to which Lister smugly implies that he passed, refusing to show off his results.